Realtor interview Questions

 There is no better recommendation than a track record of success.
 As a home seller you will be paying a Realtor quite a bit of money to sell your home.
 Why not work with a top producing agent?
 There is a reason most agents continue to be successful year after year.

 In most circumstances it does not cost you anymore to work with a terrific agent than someone who does very little Real Estate business.
 The interview questions below will go a long way in determining whether you are hiring a pro or not!
+If you are selling a Massachusetts home it is imperative that you ask the right questions so you don’t get caught with an under performing Realtor.
+See these interview questions below along with additional real estate interview questions here.

 Time in the Real Estate business and production level